Ledio Pano

 Ledio Pano (Λεωνίδας Πάνου; born 23 May 1968) is an Albanian retired professional football player.
-Ledio Pano holds the world record of the best penalty kick scoring ratio being successful 50 out of 50 attempts.
+Pano holds the world record of the best penalty kick scoring ratio being successful 50 out of 50 attempts.
 He is the son of Panajot Pano who is widely regarded as one of the best footballers in the history of Albanian football.

 Club career

-In Albania he played for Partizani Tirana, where he began his professional career, and Luftëtari Gjirokastër.

-He played much of his career in Greece with Skoda Xanthi, Panelefsiniakos and PAS Giannina.
+He began his professional career with Partizani Tirana, and later moved to Luftëtari Gjirokastër.
+He played much of his career in Greece with Skoda Xanthi, Panelefsiniakos, and PAS Giannina.

 International career

 He made his debut for Albania in an April 1987 European Championship qualification match at home against Austria and earned a total of 9 caps, scoring 1 goal.
 His final international was an August 1996 friendly match against Greece.